-This roundup summarises the most important news stories around the world in the last two weeks (February 2021).
+This roundup summarises the most important news stories around the world in the last month (February 2021).

 In Myanmar, tens of thousands of protestors have been turning out to demonstrate against the arrest of civilian leader Aung San Suu Kyi and members of her political party.
 The protests turned deadly, after security forces shot and killed at least three people.
 On February 28, at least 18 protestors were killed after police and the military opened fire on peaceful demonstrations, marking the deadliest day of crackdown since the February 1 military coup.

 In Hong Kong, authorities have been using the new national security law to restrict street demonstrations, activists from lobbying foreign governments, and other opposition activities.
 Democracy supporters have also been charged for violating with the security law.
 And in Haiti, thousands of protestors called for their president to step down, amidst a dispute over when his five-year term legally ends.

 In Australia, for about a week, Facebook blocked access to news content on its platform and also stopped those outside Australia from viewing Australian news publications.
 This followed the passage of a bill which would have forced the social media company to pay for news content shared by its users.
 Facebook restored access to the news pages, after the government offered amendments to the bill, moving Facebook back into negotiations.

 A week after China’s primary international and state-owned news channel China Global Television Network (CGTN) had its broadcasting licence revoked in the United Kingdom for violating laws, because of the Chinese Communist Party’s control of CGTN, China banned BBC World News from airing in the country.

 Trump convicted and acquitted a second time